1. Home

 £13

-*Prices based on Confused.com data taken between November 2023 - January 2024.
-Costs shown are based on the average price paid for cover across all ages, breeds and in all locations.
+*Prices based on Confused.com data taken between June 2024 - August 2024.
+Costs shown are based on the average price paid for one pet with no pre-existing conditions.
+"Accident Only" cover across cats and dogs of all ages, breeds and in all locations.
+Correct as of October 2024.

 Each policy is different and depends on your pet.
 When you ask for a quote you'll have to give details about both you and your pet.